 The Percheron breed was developed in the Perche province of France's Normandy region.
-The earliest Percherons might have been crosses between the Barbs brought by the Moors and the large Flemish draft (the "great horse") breeds.
-Several other theories about their origins exist as well.

-Arabian bloodlines eventually were introduced to add hardiness and refinement.
+Not much is known about the breed’s origin, though there are several theories.
+Many experts believe the earliest Percherons might have been crosses between the hardy Barb horses of the Moors and large Flemish draft breeds.
+Arabian bloodlines eventually were introduced to add athleticism and refinement.

-During the 1800s, the French government developed the breed further to use as cavalry horses.
-The national breeding farm, called the Le Pin National Stud, still breeds Percherons to this day, along with several other breeds of French origin.
+During the 1800s, the French government further developed the breed to use as cavalry horses.
+The national breeding farm, Le Pin, still breeds Percherons today, along with several other horse breeds of French origin.

-Percheron Size and Lifespan
+Percheron Breeding and Uses

-Riders who prefer large horses often choose Percherons for their willingness and versatility.
-Percherons can be ridden Western and English, and they have a captivating presence in the dressage ring.
-For the timid rider, a steady Percheron horse can be a confidence-building ride.
+Riders who prefer large horses often choose Percherons for their willingness and adaptability.
+Percherons can be ridden with Western or English saddles, and they have a captivating presence in the dressage ring.
+For the timid equestrian, a steady Percheron horse can be a confidence-building ride.

-Color and Markings
+Colors and Markings